1mckenna/esp32_iGrill/README.md

 # ESP32_iGrill
-ESP32 BLE Client for the Weber iGrill_mini, iGrillv2, iGrillv202 and iGrillv3 Devices
+ESP32 BLE Client for the Weber iGrill mini, iGrill mini v2, iGrillv2, iGrillv202 and iGrillv3 Devices

 This will connect to an iGrill deivce and then publish the temperatures of the probes and the iGrill Device battery level to MQTT for use in Home Automation systems.